A love for meeting passionate people, exploring new ideas and striving for a life full of adventure.

 Visiting new places has always been a significant part of my life, and I’ve been lucky to travel to many of the European countries, many states within the USA, several Caribbean islands, China, Hong-Kong and Japan – also Africa.
 However, the United Kingdom is so rich with history and beauty, that a lot of exploration continues here – “at home”.

-In 2019 an Oxford Professor friend introduced me to sailing on the ocean.
-After years of my Uncle John, a sailing fanatic who lives in the USA, talking to me of its magic – I may now finally be convinced.
+In 2019 a friend from Oxford introduced me to sailing on the ocean.
+After years of my Uncle John, a sailing fanatic who lives in the USA, talking to me about its magic – I may now finally be convinced.
 It turns out all I needed was a few days sailing round the Greek islands.
 I now intend to work towards my day skipper qualification.
 The combination of freedom, adventure, and the learning required to safely sail a boat over any distance is, it turns out, quite wonderful.